oblien/agent-sandbox/STRUCTURE.md

 # SDK Structure Overview

-This document provides an overview of the `buildcore` package structure.
+This document provides an overview of the `agent-sandbox` package structure.

 ## Directory Structure